 A professional painter shares tips on how to paint over dark walls in your home including preparation, product and how to do it the right way!

-This bedroom belongs to our youngest son and was painted bright red with one wall chalkboard paint.
-Since the room is undergoing a transformation (much like our son himself) I knew I wanted to go for light and bright!
+This bedroom belonged to our youngest son and was painted bright red with one wall chalkboard paint.
+Since the room underwent a huge transformation I knew I wanted to go for lighter and brighter!

 Here’s my DIY hubby to share all the details on how to paint over dark walls.

 How to Paint Over Dark Walls

 I’ve included some affiliate links for your convenience.
 Click here to read my full disclosure policy.)